Create Your First App (Fire Tablets)

-If you have not yet created an app for a Fire tablet, you can use Android Studio to create a Hello Fire app.
-For more information about how to create your first Android app, in the Android documentation see the tutorial.
+This topic shows you how to use Android Studio to create a Hello Fire app.
+For more information about how to create your first Android app, see the Build your first Android app tutorial in the Android documentation.

 Before you begin, you must have already set up your development environment.
 For more information, see Setting Up Your Development Environment for Fire Tablets.

 Create Your App in Android Studio

 To create a Hello Fire app, you first need to create a new project in your IDE.
 Use the following steps to create a new project in Android Studio:

 - In the New Project window, select Fullscreen Activity and click Next.

 - In the New Project details window, in the Name box type HelloFire.

 - From the Language dropdown, select Java and then click Finish.

 By default, Android Studio displays your app structure in the project view pane.
 To view all of your projects, click the project dropdown at the top of the view and select Project.

 To help you better understand the next steps for our Hello Fire app, the following introduces a few basic concepts about Android apps.